PlanB-Network/bitcoin-educational-content/resources/conference/bitcoin-alive-2023/en.md

 ---
-Name: Bitcoin Alive 2023
+name: Bitcoin Alive 2023
-Description:
+description:
   Bitcoin Alive brings together Australia’s Bitcoin community for a day of the highest quality Bitcoin content - featuring the best Bitcoin minds from Australia and the world.
 ---